-Although the earthward ion flow from MHD-AEPIC is different from pure MHD models, the similar magnetic field structure and current sheet position indicate that these snapshots from different models represent the same physical state of the magnetosphere.
-Hence, it is valid to examine the flux rope features based on these results.
-As first proposed to be formed in the Earth's magnetotail (Schindler, 1974), magnetic flux ropes are reported to be closely related to magnetic reconnection by various observations and simulations (Hones Jr et al., 1984; Slavin et al., 1989; Daughton et al., 2006; Markidis et al., 2013).
-The observational characteristics of the flux ropes are a pair of positive and negative B_z signatures with a core magnetic field B_y in between.
-Hence, we plot the B_z and $|B_y|$ components on the current sheet surface in Figure 8(a-c)(2-3).
-Panels (c3) and (c4) show only one flux rope at $-40 R_E$ and there is no evidence indicating flux rope exists at the near earth plasma sheet from $-40\,R_E$ to the Earth based on the ideal MHD model results.
-The Hall MHD and MHD-AEPIC give very different flux rope occurrence (Figure 8 (a-b)(3-4)) from ideal MHD.
+$|B_y|$ components on the current sheet surface in Figures 8a-8c (2-3).
+Panels (c3) and (c4) show only one flux rope at -40 R_E and there is no evidence indicating that a flux rope exists at the near earth plasma sheet from -40 R_E to Earth based on the ideal MHD model results.
+The Hall MHD and MHD-AEPIC give very different flux rope occurrence (Figures 8a and 8b (3-4)) from ideal MHD.
 In addition to the moving directions of the flux ropes, the diameter of the flux ropes also varies: the earthward flux ropes are observed as smaller ones.
 This difference has been reported in a thorough analysis of Geotail observations (Slavin et al., 2003).
 By examining the flux ropes as a mesoscale feature, we can conclude that by modeling the reconnection physics better, the MHD-AEPIC and Hall MHD simulations produce more flux ropes in the magnetotail than ideal MHD as well as distinguish two types of the flux ropes.
 However, there is no evidence supporting that MHD-AEPIC can produce better mesoscale features than Hall MHD.
-This could be the case because the spatial scale of the flux ropes is much larger than the kinetic scale which PIC model is resolving.
+This could be the case because the spatial scale of the flux ropes is much larger than the kinetic scale that the PIC model is resolving.

 Figure 9 shows different physical quantities near the reconnection X-line at the same time as Figure 8.
 Panel (a) shows the current density of the current sheet j_y , the out-of-plane magnetic field B_y and the ion bulk velocity U{ix} from the ideal MHD model.
 The current sheet is smooth and narrow around the X-line.
-The simullation produces diverging ion outflow as expected.
+The simulation produces a diverging ion outflow as expected.
 There is no significant B_y near the reconnection site due to the lack of Hall physics in the ideal MHD model.
 Panel (b) shows the same quantities as Panel (a) for the Hall MHD model.
 In addition, the bottom plot shows the electron velocity in the x direction calculated from the ion bulk velocity and the Hall velocity as $u{ex} = u{ix} - j_x/(ne)$.
 Different from the current sheet in the ideal MHD model, the current sheet in the Hall MHD simulation breaks up at multiple locations.
-There are strong B_y signatures in the Hall MHD simulation as expected from Hall physics, although the presence of the non-uniform guide field somewhat distorts the classical quadrupolar structure.
+There are strong B_y signatures in the Hall MHD simulation as expected from Hall physics, although the presence of the nonuniform guide field somewhat distorts the classical quadrupolar structure.
 The diverging ion bulk flow is very similar to the diverging electron flow, because the j_x component of the current is weak.
 Panel (c) shows the same quantities as Panel (b) from the MHD-AEPIC model with an extra ion nongyrotropy measure $D{ng,i}$.
-The current sheet in the MHD-AEPIC simulation also forms multiple flux ropes similar to the Hall MHD results.
-The MHD-AEPIC model also generates the Hall magnetic field B_y .
+The current sheet in the MHD-AEPIC model also generates the Hall magnetic field B_y .
 The ion and electron velocities from the MHD-AEPIC show very clear inflow and outflow features that are quite different from the Hall MHD solution.
-While both ideal and Hall MHD assume isotropic pressures, the PIC simulation allows a general pressure tensor with anisotropy and even nongyrotropy (non-zero off-diagonal terms).
-Aunai et al. (2013) defines the nongyrotropy measure as
+While both ideal and Hall MHD assume isotropic pressures, the PIC simulation allows a general pressure tensor with anisotropy and even nongyrotropy (nonzero off-diagonal terms).
+Aunai et al. (2013) define the nongyrotropy measure as

-$$D{ng} = 2\frac{\sqrt{P{12}^2 + P{23}^2 + P{13}^2}}{P{11} + P{22} + P{33}}$$ (14)
+$$D{ng} = 2 \frac{\sqrt{P{12}^2 + P{23}^2 + P{13}^2}}{P{11} + P{22} + P{33}}$$ (14)